dbentler/personalwebsite/markdown/nyc-gtfs.md

     stations = parse_data("K:\\!dev\\Python\\nyc_subway2\\NYC-Subway-From-GTFS-Data\\nyc\\shapes.txt") # You'll need to copy your own path to the shapes.txt file here.
 ```

-Before we can this information into `matlib.pyplot`, we'll need to get the correct line color for each station.
+Before we enter this information into `matlib.pyplot`, we'll need to get the correct line color for each station.
 Lucky for us, our `Station`'s `stat_id` variable already tells us that information.

 What better way to switch between variable outputs than a `switch` statement!